Skip to main content

 Resource calendars navigation

-Another setup screen involves the assignment of calendars to resources (or vice versa).
-The resource calendar assignment screen is accessible via the sidebar navigation menu:
+A separate setup screen handles the assignment of calendars to resources (or vice versa).
+Open the resource calendar assignment screen from the sidebar navigation menu:

 Calendar assignment

-By default, all resources are subjected to the default calendar.
-However, administrators can assign a calendar to a resource for a particular time range.
-The process is quite straightforward: you choose a resource, pick a calendar and determine when and how long you want this calendar to apply.
+By default, all resources use the default calendar.
+Administrators can assign a calendar to a resource for a particular time range.
+The process is straightforward: choose a resource, pick a calendar, and set when and how long the calendar applies.

-A line in the grid can be construed as follows: 'this calendar will be applied to this resource between this date and that date'.
-A resource, therefore, is not limited to one calendar.
-A calendar assignment is limited in time, which allows for very detailed and flexible work schedules.
-For instance, think about all those people who work in shifts.
+Read a line in the grid as: 'this calendar applies to this resource between this date and that date'.
+A resource is therefore not limited to one calendar.
+Because each assignment is limited in time, you can build detailed, flexible work schedules.
+Think of everyone who works in shifts.

-For the sake of this guide, locate two resources that appear close to each other on your planning board.
-This way, the different calendars will be easier to see in the planning board later.
-There is only one final step we have to do before we can start using the calendars in the planning board.
+For this guide, locate two resources that appear close to each other on your planning board.
+That makes the different calendars easier to spot later.
+One final step remains before you can use the calendars in the planning board.

 Configuring the application